 Conditional generative models have achieved remarkable success across domains ranging from image synthesis to molecular design~\citep{rombach2022highresolutionimagesynthesislatent, classifierfreeguidance}.
 A common paradigm underlying many state-of-the-art approaches, including diffusion models and flow matching, is to learn a transport map from a simple base distribution to a complex target distribution, conditioned on some input descriptor~\citep{lipman2022flow, atongminibatchot, benamou2000computational}.
 However, a critical limitation emerges when these models encounter conditions not seen during training: their performance degrades substantially, limiting their utility in real-world applications where exhaustive enumeration of all possible conditions is infeasible.

+Out-of-distribution (OOD) generalization is particularly challenging in scientific applications because models are routinely asked to generate responses for \emph{conditions that were never observed during training}.
+Here, we use \emph{condition} to mean the \emph{intervention or experimental setting} that indexes a data-generating distribution---for example a drug identity, a genetic perturbation, or a specific rotation of a letter---rather than a shift in the input instances of a predictor.
+Conditional generative models are often brittle in this regime: they may interpolate within the training condition set but degrade sharply on truly held-out conditions, producing overly averaged samples or missing condition-specific effects.\footnote{In this paper, OOD generalization refers to generating from an unseen \emph{condition} (intervention/setting) excluded from training, not to test-time covariate shift in predictor inputs.
+We assume the unseen condition is drawn from the same overall condition distribution.}

-This challenge of \emph{out-of-distribution (OOD) generalization}\footnote{In this manuscript the term OOD generalization refers to the ability of a model to take in an unseen descriptor and accurately generate the corresponding population.
-This departs from the common notion of the term, that is how a distribution shift in a predictor's input instances affects its predictions.
-Moreover, in our setting the unseen descriptor should still come from the same distribution.} is particularly acute in scientific domains.
-Consider drug discovery, where one wishes to predict cellular responses to novel compounds~\citep{subramanian2017next, srivatsan2020massively}, or genetic screening, where the goal is to anticipate phenotypic effects of unseen perturbations~\citep{Norman2019, Replogle2022}.
+This issue appears across scientific domains.
+For example, in drug discovery one aims to predict cellular responses to novel compounds~\citep{subramanian2017next, srivatsan2020massively}.
+Similarly, in genetic screening the goal is to predict phenotypic effects of unseen perturbations~\citep{Norman2019, Replogle2022}.